murillodigital/murillodigital/content/life_hacks/96_period_day.md

 ---
 How many times have you said _I wish my day had more than 24 hours_?

-I had constantly experimented with new methods to squeeze more **hours** out of my day and extend my time to be able to do more and be more efficient at juggling all the things I have to do with all those I want to do in a finite amount of time that seems to be always running out.
+I had constantly experimented with new methods to squeeze more **hours** out of my day, and extend my time to be able to do more and be more efficient at juggling all the things I have to do, together with all those I want to do, in a finite amount of time which seems to be always running out.

 Over the past few weeks, I've had an epiphany: What if told you we're used to splitting our day in an inefficient segment of time?